 - Families must pay a copayment for child care costs (based on income and family size).

 How much money can I make and still qualify?

 Eligibility is determined by both income and family size.
 Families who earn up to 150% of the Federal Poverty Level (FPL) may qualify and may remain funded up to 85% of the State Median Income (SMI).
 For example, a family of three could earn up to $31,170 a year and still qualify to begin services.
 After initially receiving services, this same family could continue to qualify until they earned more than $48,753 a year.
-To view the Sliding Fee Scale, click Orange or Osceola.
+To view the Sliding Fee Scale, click Orange.

 If my family is eligible, can I receive services right away?